 Triglycerides: Below 150 is best, 150-199 is borderline, 200 and above is high.

 Total Cholesterol: Less than 200 is best, 200 to 239 is borderline, 240 and above is high.

 What causes high cholesterol?

-- Heredity: If your parents and grandparents all had high cholesterol, it’s more likely that you will, too.
+- Heredity: If your parents and grandparents all have or had high cholesterol, it’s more likely that you will, too.